VideoCat/MobileApp/README.md

-Leaning aoubt MobileApps and how to program teh best methods.
+Leaning about MobileApps and how to program the best methods.